BrendelGroup/AEGeAn/docs/api.rst

+.. c:type:: AgnLocusFilterOp

+  Comparison operators to use when filtering loci.

+.. c:type:: AgnLocusFilter

+  Data by which to filter a locus.
+If the value returned by ``function`` satisfies the criterion specified by ``testvalue`` and ``operator``, then the locus is to be kept.

 .. c:function:: void agn_locus_add(AgnLocus *locus, GtFeatureNode *feature, AgnComparisonSource source)

   Associate the given annotation with this locus.
 Rather than calling this function directly, users are recommended to use one of the following macros: ``agn_locus_add_pred_feature(locus, gene)`` and ``agn_locus_add_refr_feature(locus, gene)``, to be used when keeping track of an annotation's source is important (i.e. for pairwise comparison); and ``agn_locus_add_feature(locus, gene)`` otherwise.